 This blog post is inspired by David Crow’s article, How To Use Essential Oils Effectively.
 Essential Oils are a potent form of plant medicine, so it is always best to use caution and educate yourself on safe essential oil use before using essential oils.
-Below are the Six Best Ways to Use Essential Oils for Health and Healing.

 This application is simple and can be done just about anywhere.
 Carry your favorite essential oils with you wherever you go so you can always stop and inhale them whenever you need to feel calm and uplifted, or when you are traveling or are exposed to germs and illness.
 For direct inhalation, simply open a bottle of essential oil, place it below your nose and inhale deeply.
-For palm inhalation, add a drop or to of your favorite skin-friendly essential oils to the palms, cup the palms around the face and inhale deeply.
-Some favorite essential oil blends for palm inhalation are Relax Blend, Spirit Blend and Eucalyptus Blend.
+For palm inhalation, add a drop or two of your favorite skin-friendly essential oils to the palms, cup the palms around the face and inhale deeply.
+Some favorite essential oil blends for palm inhalation are Relax Blend, Spirit Blend, and Eucalyptus Blend.
 Note: some essential oils can be harmful when applied directly to your skin.
 Please visit our product pages to determine whether direct palm inhalation is an appropriate method for your desired oil.

 Aromatic Baths are a luxurious way to relax, pamper the skin or to feel better when we are sick or tired.
 Always mix essential oils with a natural emulsifier such as milk, honey, oils like almond, sesame or coconut, or sea salts before adding them to the bath.
 Generally, a safe dose is 5 – 10 drops of essential oils mixed with 1/2 to 1 cup of salt or emulsifier.
 Aromatic baths are excellent for skin problems, circulatory problems, respiratory symptoms, stress and nervous tension, insomnia, muscular and menstrual pains.